DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/README.md

     - if it does not gets triggered, you can manually kick off the process by doing a `dpt deps` in the CLI
     - you'll see the packages imported once it is done and new `dbt_packages` folder appear in your File Explorer tree
     - find the usage guide in the docs or gh repo
-    - for our case, we want to declare a new primary key `tripid` that combines these 2 columns `vendorid` + `lpep_pickup_datetime`, because one cab can only have a unique trip at a particular time
+    - for our case, we want to declare a new primary key `tripid` that combines these 2 columns `vendorid` + `lpep_pickup_datetime`, because one cab can only have a unique trip at a particular timestamp
     - at the beginning of our SELECT statement in the `stg_green_tripdata.sql` file, add this:
     ```sql
     {{ dbt_utils.generate_surrogate_key(['vendorid', 'lpep_pickup_datetime']) }} as tripid,